veloblank/what-makes-the-web-possible-v-000/README.md

 4. servers and browsers should have an agreed-upon way of exchanging data (HTTP)
 5. a way to send HTTP request to any computer connected to a network (The Internet)

 Let's start with the last item.
 If we had all the other components, but we did not have a way to for browsers to send HTTP request to severs the web would not work.
 The web stands on the shoulders of a giant.
-That giant is the Internet. ** The web is an Internet application, the same way that email is an Internet application**.
+That giant is the Internet. **The web is an Internet application, the same way that email is an Internet application**.

-**Other examples**
+**Add other other examples to distinguish between the intenret and the web**

 Now that we have a way to exchange HTTP request (web request) what are the other components for?